RHODESIAN RIDGEBACK NOSE BUTTER® CONDITIONING TREATMENT FOR YOUR DOG'S ROUGH, DRY NOSE

 - TUBES - ez to use - dab and done

 - FYI: Tube is like a chapstick, glue stick or deodorant tube NOT a toothpaste tube

-- Toy dogs - lip balm sized tubes for tiny noses
+- Toy dogs - lip balm sized tubes are great for tiny noses

 - Larger size better value per ounce

 - Larger sizes save on postage (especially internationally)

 - Older dogs need more frequent applications

 - Some individual dogs need more frequent applications

 - Shelf life is 3 years (or longer) when stored in dry, cool conditions